sampot/bun-pglite/README.md

 # bun-pglite

 Demo how to build a single executable with Bun and Deno.
-The source script uses PGlite and a workaround is needed for now for Bun to properly bundling.
+The source script uses PGlite and a workaround is needed for now for Bun to properly bundling the assets.

 To install dependencies: